Last Updated: February 2026

 AEO focuses on being the answer in featured snippets and AI Overviews.
 GEO specifically targets generative AI engines (ChatGPT, Perplexity, Claude) that synthesize responses from multiple sources and include citations.

-llms.txt is a file placed in your site's root directory that helps AI crawlers understand your site's structure and find key content.
-Think of it as robots.txt for AI engines.
+llms.txt is a file placed in your site's root directory that helps AI crawlers understand your site's structure and find key content — think of it as robots.txt for AI engines.
+It uses Markdown syntax to index your most important pages in a clean, machine-readable format.

 Ready to Scale Your SEO?